 Fans of psychological thrillers will love The Medium.
 Reeling after the death of her father, Marianne travels to a mysterious abandoned hotel, where she uses her skills as a medium to uncover its dark, hidden history.

 To make things interesting, you swap between the “real” world and the spirit realm or even exist in both at the same time.
 Puzzles increase in difficulty as you progress in the story.
 The game is fairly short at about 10 hours, but it’s also the only Xbox Series X exclusive you can get (although it’s also on PC).
 If you don’t want to pay full price, it’s also included in Xbox Game Pass.

 The collection includes Halo: Combat Evolved Anniversary, Halo 2: Anniversary, Halo 3, Halo 3: ODST, Halo: Reach, and Halo 4.
 Each game, even those released nearly two decades ago on the original Xbox, feature graphical upgrades and new multiplayer modes to keep you occupied until the next Halo release.

 Ori and the Will of the Wisps

 The two Ori games are some of the best platformers you can buy, and the upgraded Xbox Series X game is the best way to experience it.
-It doesn’t support ray-tracing, but seeing the gorgeous environments at 4K 120fps with HDR will truly take your breath away.
+It doesn’t support ray-tracing, but seeing the gorgeous environments at 4K and 120fps will truly take your breath away.

-If you already have the game you can get the upgraded version for free, and if you don’t it’s included in Xbox Game Pass.
-If you want to buy it, it’s relatively inexpensive at less than $30.
+If you already have the game, you can get the upgraded version for free.
+And if you don’t, it’s included in Xbox Game Pass.
+Or if you want to buy it, it’s relatively inexpensive at less than $30.